Agent-Controller Representations: Principled Offline RL with Rich Exogenous Information: Related Work

 \textbf{Predictive Models}.
 Autoencoders learn to reconstruct an observation through a representation bottleneck.
-Generative modeling approaches usually capture all information in the input space which includes both exogenous noise and the agent-controller latent state~\citep{hafner2019dream}. \cite{wang2022denoised,wang2022causal} showed that a generative model of transition in the observation space can decompose the space into agent-controller state and exogenous information.
-While this does, in principle, eventually achieve an Agent-Controller representation, it comes at the cost of learning the exogenous representation and its dynamics before discarding the information. \textsc{BYOL-Explore} \citep{guo2022byolexplore} achieved impressive empirical results in online exploration by predicting future representations based on past representations and actions.
-While this approach can ignore exogenous information, there is no guarantee that it will do so, nor that it will learn the full agent-controller state.
+Generative modeling approaches usually capture all information in the input space which includes both exogenous noise and the agent-centric latent state~\citep{hafner2019dream}. \citet{wang2022denoised,wang2022causal} showed that a generative model of transition in the observation space can decompose the space into agent-centric state and exogenous information.
+While this does, in principle, eventually achieve an Agent-Centric representation, it comes at the cost of learning the exogenous representation and its dynamics before discarding the information. \textsc{BYOL-Explore} \citep{guo2022byolexplore} achieved impressive empirical results in online exploration by predicting future representations based on past representations and actions.
+While this approach can ignore exogenous information, there is no guarantee that it will do so, nor that it will learn the full agent-centric state.

-\textbf{Reward-Dependent Methods}. \textsc{DrQV2}~\citep{kostrikov2020image} learns a value function from offline tuples of observations, rewards, and actions.
-This could feasibly ignore exogenous noise given a suitable data-collection policy, but will not generally learn the full agent-controller latent state due to a heavy dependence on the reward structure. \textsc{DBC} (Bisimulation, \cite{zhang2020learning}) learns representations which have similar values under a learned value function.
-In general, bisimulation is an overly restrictive state abstraction that fails to transfer to different tasks.